Operation Deadlight: Salvage proposals

 In 2007, Derry City Council announced plans to raise U-778 to be the main exhibit of a new maritime museum.
-On 3 October 2007, an Irish diver died whilst filming the wreck as part of the salvage project.
+On 3 October 2007, an Irish diver named Michael Hanrahan died whilst filming the wreck as part of the salvage project.
 In November 2009, a spokesman from the council's heritage museum service announced the salvage project had been cancelled for cost reasons.